 Blockchain Tracing Data

 The scale and nature of the problem can be understood using advanced blockchain tracing.
-Here we trace the movement of stolen and tainted assets into the Avalanche Bridge.
-The document allows you to click on transactions to open them inside a blockchain explorer.
+In one of the most successful examples of blockchain analysis ever performed, we trace the movement of stolen and tainted assets into the Avalanche Bridge.

 Our research tracks crypto assets being deposited into the Avalanche Bridge from seven types of sources: mixers, OFAC sanctioned addresses, dark net markets, high risk exchanges, illicit actors, scammers, and stolen funds.